 You must go to the CCQ and provide:

-- attestation that you passed the course entitled Santé et sécurité sur le chantier de construction (Health and safety on the construction site)
+- an attestation that you passed the course on health and safety on the construction site (entitled Santé et sécurité sur le chantier de construction);

 - payment of required fees (cheque, money order, credit card, or cash).